 Severe Side Effects Associated with the abuse of Trazodone

 When a person becomes addicted to trazodone, there is an elevated risk of severe side effects, including:

 - Difficulty breathing

 If at any point the person starts ignoring any of these side effects and continues to use this medication, this should be considered a sign of possible addiction.

 Potential Drug Interactions

-Any time you add a new prescription medication to those already being taken, there is the potential for drug interaction.
-Before taking trazodone, you need to talk to your doctor about your medical history and that of your family.
-In particular, you need to let your doctor know if there is a history of:
+Any time you add a new prescription medications to the one’s you already use, it increases the potential for drug interaction.
+Before taking trazodone, you need to talk to your doctor about your medical history.
+Check with your doctor if you have a history of: